-Unitarian Universalists hold the Principles as strong values and moral teachings.
+Unitarian Universalists hold seven Principles as strong values and moral teachings.
 As Rev. Barbara Wells ten Hove explains, “The Principles are not dogma or doctrine, but rather a guide for those of us who choose to join and participate in Unitarian Universalist religious communities.”
+We share a living tradition of wisdom and spirituality, drawn from many sources.
+The seven Principles and six Sources of the Unitarian Universalist Association grew out of the grassroots inquiries of our faith communities, were affirmed democratically, and are part of who we are.
+UUA has an excellent section on its website explaining what we believe and who we are.

 Reverence and respect for human nature is at the core of Unitarian Universalist (UU) faith.
 We believe that all the dimensions of our being carry the potential to do good.
 We celebrate the gifts of being human: our intelligence and capacity for observation and reason, our senses and ability to appreciate beauty, our creativity, our feelings and emotions.
 We cherish our bodies as well as our souls.
 We can use our gifts to offer love, to work for justice, to heal injury, to create pleasure for ourselves and others.